trevordevore/levure/README.md

 ## standalone.livecode

 This stack is used to build the standalone for the supported platforms.
-Its only function is to load the levure.livecode stack and dispatch the `RunApplication` message to it.
+Its primary function is to load the levure.livecode stack and dispatch the `RunApplication` message to it.
+It will also process the `relaunch` message and call the helper functions that extract command line parameters from that.
 The stack name in memory is `levureStandaloneLauncher`.

 ## app.livecode